 Micah Morris is the Founder and Owner of Morris Broadcasting, LLC and the Gobblers Sports Network.
 He is also the Lead Broadcaster for the Morris insurance & Financial Gobblers Sports Network.

-Micah has over a decade of broadcasting experience, including the last nine years as both a sports broadcaster and radio show studio host.
-Micah has logged over 120 High School and College Football games, over 125 High School and College basketball games, over 100 High School and College baseball and softball games and over 130 hours in the studio.
+Micah has over a decade of broadcasting experience, including the last ten years as both a sports broadcaster and radio show studio host.
+Micah has logged over 130 High School and College Football games, over 140 High School and College basketball games, over 100 High School and College baseball and softball games and over 130 hours in the studio.

-During the last nine years, Micah has been part of the broadcast team for eight state semifinal contests and three State Championship contests.
+During the last ten years, Micah has been part of the broadcast team for eight state semifinal contests and three State Championship contests.

 In addition to the Gobblers Sports Network, Micah also broadcasts Broadway Bruins Baseball during the summer on the Broadway Bruins Baseball Network, powered by Morris Broadcasting, LLC.

-Micah is a life-long resident of the Shenandoah Valley, including graduating from Bridgewater College in 2004 with a degree in Communication Studies.
+Micah is a life-long resident of the Shenandoah Valley and graduated from Bridgewater College in 2004 with a degree in Communication Studies.

 In the 1980’s and 1990’s Joe Glick and Harrisonburg High School Baseball were synonymous.
 After playing for the Blue Streaks, Glick was an Assistant and Head Coach at HHS for 14 years.
 He was in the dugout during the Blue Streaks run to the 1992 State Championship Game where they lost in extra innings.
 His last three years as a Head Coach included one Valley District Championship, two District tournament Championships and a Valley District Coach of the Year honor.